Sreeram-Shankar/Stochastic-Chemical-Dynamics-Testbed/README.md

 - Single-species reaction system (by design)
 - Fixed timestep CLE (no adaptivity)
 - SSA performance is limited by the inherent cost of exact simulation
-- No attempt is made to enforce physical constraints beyond simple non-negativity
+- No enforcement of physical constraints beyond simple non-negativity

-These limitations are acknowledged explicitly and are considered acceptable for the scope of this project.

 ---

 ## Intended Use

-This code is suitable for:

-- Numerical analysis of stochastic chemical systems
-- Studying solver-induced bias and approximation error
-- Reproducible Monte Carlo experiments
-- Educational or research-focused exploration

-It is **not** intended as a production-grade chemical simulator.
+This code is suitable for numerical analysis of stochastic chemical systems, studying solver-induced bias and approximation error, reproducible Monte Carlo experiments, and educational or research-focused exploration.
+It is not a production-grade chemical simulator.

 ---

 ## Reproducibility

-All results are reproducible given:
-- Identical parameters
-- Identical numerical method choices
-- Identical global seed

-This applies to:
-- SSA results
-- CLE trajectories
-- Solver comparisons
-- Visualizations
+All results are reproducible given identical parameters, identical numerical method choices, and an identical global seed.
+This applies to SSA results, CLE trajectories, solver comparisons, and visualizations.

 ---